c-ciobanu/omnifex/README.md

-To start the development server:
+## Local development

-Set your `TMDB_API_ACCESS_TOKEN` environment variable then
+- Set your `TMDB_API_ACCESS_TOKEN` environment variable
+- Run the following commands in your terminal:

 ```bash
 yarn i
 yarn dev
 ```

-Your browser should automatically open to http://localhost:8910.
+- Your browser should automatically open to http://localhost:8910.